Numbers 28

 Introduction

 The chapter moves from the most frequent offering to the least: daily, weekly (Sabbath), monthly (new moon), and then the annual spring festivals of Passover/Unleavened Bread and the Feast of Weeks.
 Each occasion builds upon the daily offering rather than replacing it.
 The cumulative effect is a vision of Israel's life as thoroughly ordered by worship.
 Every morning and evening, every Sabbath, every new moon, and every festival is marked by sacrifice.
-The material here overlaps with Exodus 29:38-42 (the daily offering) and Leviticus 23 (the festival calendar), but Numbers 28 provides the most detailed prescription of the specific offerings required for each occasion.
+The material here overlaps with Exodus 29:38-42 (the daily offering) and Leviticus 23 (the festival calendar), but Numbers 28 specifies the offerings required for each occasion in greater detail.

 The Daily Offerings (vv.
 1-8)